johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Simulation hypothesis: It is the very nature of computational universality that if we and our world were composed of software, we would have no means of understanding the real physics -- the physics of the simulator.
 So the simulation hypothesis entails giving up on explanation in science.
+  Against the simulation hypothesis: There is no good argument for any way of counting simulations. eg: why should repeating the same simulation 1e6 times make it more likely that I am a simulation?
+  Another point: Would the universe as we know it really be simulated often in the future?
+Would this be immoral given the suffering that exists today?
+  (Counter point: maybe identical instances of the same suffering (quale) doesn't create any new suffering.
+Reading a book about past suffering is not immoral.)

-- P!=NP says there are classes of mathematical questions whose answers can be verfified easily once you have them, but that cannot be computed easily in the first place by a universal computure.
+- P!=NP says there are classes of mathematical questions whose answers can be verified easily once you have them, but that cannot be computed easily in the first place by a universal computer.
 Almost all researchers in computing theory are sure that this conjecture is true.

 - Conjecture: If a question is interesting, then the problem is soluble.
 However, fallibilism tells us that we can be mistaken about what is interesting.

   Corollaries:
 	- Inherently insoluble problems are inherently uninteresting.
 	- In the long run, the distinction between what is interesting and uninteresting is not a matter of subjective taste but an objective fact.
-	- The interesting problem of why every probem that is interesting is also soluble is itself soluble.
+	- The interesting problem of why every problem that is interesting is also soluble is itself soluble.

 - We currently dont know why the laws of physics seem fine-tuned; we dont know why various forms of universality exist; we do not know why the world is explicable.
 But eventually we shall, and when we do there will still be infinitely more left to explain.